francescodiotalevi/projects/README.md

 All the projects are here stored

 ## P2012_07_XZy
-This project is related to a fully working Zedbaord.
-The fully working parts are:
+This project is related to a fully working Zedbaord and ZTurn.

+The fully working parts on **Zedboard** are:
 - Vga
 - Hdmi
 - Switches